 Signs of What Must Occur Quickly: To Reveal Jesus.

 In this first verse of the book of Revelation, we see that this revelation, or communication of hidden things, was given by GOD to Jesus Christ; that Christ gave it to his angel; that his angel signified it to JOHN, meaning that John received it by signs.
-Then John sent the signs to the seven angels of the seven CHURCHES (2:1,8,12,18; 3:1,7,14 ).
-The seven angels appear to have communicated the signs to the Holy Spirit because it is not the seven angels who communicate the signs to the seven churches.
-To the contrary, it is the Holy Spirit who communicates the signs to each of the seven churches (2:7,11,17,29;3:6,13,12).
+Then John sent the signs to the seven angels of the seven CHURCHES (2:1, 2:8, 2:12, 2:18, 3:1, 3:7, 3:14).
+Last, the seven angels (seven spirits) communicated it to the seven churches (1:4).
+Click here to see that the seven angels who receive the revelation in 2:1, 2:8, 2:12, 2:18, 3:1, 3:7 and 3:14 appear to be the same as the seven spirits who sent it to the seven churches in 1:4.
+By the way, the equivalence of the seven angels and the seven spirits explains the mystery of how the seven spirits in 1:4 send the signs to the seven churches (seven assemblies): "to the seven assemblies... from the seven Spirits" (1:4).

 Thus we are shown avenues of communication in the spiritual realm.